Skip to content

 ROI (cash-on-cash return): Annual cash flow after mortgage / cash invested.
 Accounts for leverage.
 Typically higher than cap rate for mortgaged properties.

-A property with 6% cap rate might have a 15% cash-on-cash ROI at 75% loan-to-value.
+A property with a 6% cap rate, financed at 75% loan-to-value and a 5% borrowing cost, produces a cash-on-cash return of around 9%.
 The cap rate hasn't changed; the ROI reflects the leverage effect.
 Comparing investments requires specifying which metric — cap rate for asset quality, ROI for leveraged returns.

 What cap rate doesn't capture